tendermint/tendermint/abcix/README.md

   - If `Code` is non-zero, the block is treated as invalid.
   - ABCIx will compare the hash of the returned `Tags` with `LastResultHash` in header (`LastResultHash` will be renamed to `ResultHash` in TendermintX).
 If the comparison fails, TendermintX will treat the block as invalid.

+## ABCI Adaptor
+ABCI adaptor implements ABCIx and translates all ABCIx methods to ABCI methods.
+Basically, ABCI adaptor implements the ABCIx methods as:

+- **CheckTx**: call and return ABCI.CheckTx with Priority 0.
+- **CreateBlock**: iterate and include txs from mempool until maxGas or maxBytes limits is reached.
+Do not execute any txs.
+Return AppHash and Tags of the previous block that are stored in the application DB.
+- **CheckBlock**: compare whether header.AppHash equals to the AppHash of the previous block stored in the application.
+Return the Tags of the previous block stored in the application DB.
+- **DeliverBlock**: call ABCI.DeliverBlock.
+Store ABCI.DeliverBlock.Data and ABCI.DeliverBlock.Tags in application DB.
+Return the Tags of the previous block stored in the applicaiton DB.